YOUR CREDIT SCORE HAS A DIRECT EFFECT ON YOUR MORTGAGE

 Further Reading

-When homebuyers begin to think about mortgages, invariably they get around to discussing "points", and whether or not to pay them on their mortgage.
-To make a wise decision, they need to gain an understanding of what points are and how they affect ra...
+When homebuyers begin to think about mortgages, inevitably they get around to discussing "points" and whether or not to pay them on their mortgage.
+To make a wise decision, it's important to understand what points are and how they affect your rate ...